 If the temperature variation exceeds 0.5℃ (1℉), the humidity variation exceeds 6% and the atmospheric pressure is no less than 25hPa, data will be reported instantly.

-That means: when the sauna is heating, I get frequent updates — perfect for detecting state changes.
+When the sauna is heating, I get frequent updates, which is exactly what you need for reliable state detection.

 Step 1: Trend Sensors